garagorry/cldr/cdppc/cm/cm_export/cm_comparison/README.md

 1. **Export** configurations using `cm_export_all_service_configs.sh` from both environments
 2. **Compare** the exported directories using `compare_configs.py`
 3. **Apply** the generated PUT commands to synchronize configurations

+### Cross-Cluster Comparison

+The tool is designed to work seamlessly across different clusters, even with:

+- **Different hostnames**: `cluster1-gateway0.example.com` vs `cluster2-gateway0.example.com`
+- **Different cluster names**: `jdga-it1-aw-dl` vs `jdga-mg1-aw-dl`
+- **Different service configurations**: Some services may exist in one cluster but not the other

+The intelligent filename normalization ensures that equivalent configurations are properly matched and compared.

 **Note**: This tool cannot be used with manual JSON files or other export methods - it requires the specific format and structure created by the export script.